A critical review of recent GAIA wide binary gravity tests: Recent results showing clear MOND low acceleration phenomenology

-This sample is not cleared of hidden tertiaries, and hence their effect must be modelled before drawing any inferences on the behaviour of gravity.
-This is achieved by performing statistical models of wide binaries, where to a fraction of which, $f_{HT}$, an extra close component is added, and after a probabilistic projection of all orbital elements is performed, the change in mass and $v_{2D}$ distributions is calculated.
-The resulting $v_{2D}$ distributions are then compared against the observed sample in the high acceleration region, where Newtonian dynamics applies, to calibrate $f_{HT}$.
-Thus, the only kinematic contaminant remaining in the sample is firmly evaluated through comparison with Newtonian expectations.
-Notice the empirical evidence showing the independence of $f_{HT}$ with $s_{2D}$ in the ranges of relevance, e.g. Tokovinin et al. (2002) and Tokovinin et al. (2010).
-Once this only free parameter has been calibrated in the high acceleration Newtonian region, results for the low acceleration $s_{2D}>2000$ au region clearly show a break in the behaviour of gravity of the type $G \to \gamma G$ with $\gamma =1.43 \pm 0.06$, e.g. Fig. 19 in this paper, ruling out a low acceleration Newtonian behaviour and consistent with MOND AQUAL expectations of $\gamma =1.4$.
-A high quality sub-sample with a distance limit of just 80 pc is also included as a check, results for it yield consistent results.
+In C23 the modelling of hidden tertiaries is achieved { using statistical models of wide binaries, where to a fraction $f_{\rm{multi}}$ of which} an extra close component is added (a triple to quadruple ratio of 7:3 was used), and after a probabilistic projection of all orbital elements is performed, the change in mass and $v_{2D}$ distributions is calculated.
+The resulting $v_{2D}$ distributions are then compared against the observed sample in the high acceleration region, where Newtonian dynamics applies, to calibrate $f_{\rm{multi}}$.
+Thus, the only kinematic contaminant remaining in the sample is firmly calibrated through comparison with Newtonian expectations.
+Since resolved multiples have been removed, the only multiple systems of concern remaining are unresolved ones.
+The validity of the scheme implemented is hence assured by the statistical independence of the probability of hosting an unresolved companion with $s_{2D}$, provided that stars' masses are statistically independent of $s_{2D}$ and all stars are selected with the same criteria. { These conditions hold in C23.} Indeed, in a study of 4947 {\it Gaia} wide binaries by Hartmann et al. (2022) it was found that $f_{\rm{multi}}$ for all tertiaries (and quarternaries) including resolved ones is very weakly dependent on $s_{2D}$.
+See also Tokovinin et al. (2002), Tokovinin et al. (2010), and Tokovinin (2014) for results from nearby surveys.
+Once this { single} free parameter has been calibrated in the high acceleration Newtonian region, results for the low acceleration $s_{2D}>2000$ au region clearly show a break in the behaviour of gravity of the type $G \to \gamma G$ with $\gamma =1.43 \pm 0.06$, e.g. Fig. 19 in C23, ruling out a low acceleration Newtonian behaviour and consistent with MOND AQUAL expectations of $\gamma \approx 1.4$.
+A high quality sub-sample with a distance limit of just 80 pc is also included as a check, and it yielded consistent results.
+Given the close similarity of expectations under AQUAL and QMOND models for the problem being treated (Banik \& Zhao 2018), henceforth any mention to AQUAL has to be understood as applying also to QMOND MOND variants.